 Bike rental: There are no cycle hire shops near the trail, but Go Pedal will deliver the bikes you need to your location.

-How to find it: The trail starts at East Croydon Station and ends by the Thames near Wandsworth Town Station.
+Location: The trail starts at East Croydon Station and ends by the Thames near Wandsworth Town Station.

 What’s it like?
 If you find yourself in central London with only a couple of hours to spare, I highly recommend a short loop around Hyde Park, along the designated cycle lanes.
-And there’s always a Santander cycle hire docking station. nearby.
+And there’s always a Santander cycle hire docking

 Why I love it: Hyde Park connects some of the most beautiful parts of London and it’s a great spot for people watching.
 On the north side is a Victorian era pet cemetery – take a peek through the railings.
 The inscriptions on the tiny gravestones speak of the love Victorians had for their pets.